vokal/Cat2Cat/README.md

 ##Usage
 ----

+*Note: You should not use Cat2Cat as a Git Submodule due to issues with how submodules handle the test filenames which include accents.
+If you wish to keep an eye on versions through dependency management instead of manually, please use our CocoaPod, which does not contain any of the test projects.*

 ###Using a Pre-Compiled Binary And A Build Script
 The current compiled binary can be downloaded from [the releases page](../../releases).